Kids can make a difference, too. Many parents look for ways for their children to give back to their communities in unique ways.

 The more the merrier

-Many summer service projects can also be done with friends, youth groups, scout troops or as part of a neighborhood event such as a block party.
-What better way to spend the summer than having fun with friends while doing something important and worthwhile?
+Many service projects can also be done with friends, youth groups, scout troops or as part of a neighborhood event such as a block party.
+What better way to spend your time than having fun with friends while doing something important and worthwhile?
 Community service is a great team-building activity.

 Every little bit helps